paolareategui/leafletApp/README.md

 using React Native and Expo.

 Leaflet allows the user to save journal entries about their beloved plant babies.
-Each entry consists of one image and up to 240 characters of text.
-Additionally, users of leaflet app can edit and delete their entries.
+Each entry can record one image, a plant category and up to 240 characters of text.
+Additionally, leaflet users can edit and delete their entries.
 In order to use the app, leaflet requires an account.

 This is a project for COMP3130 Mobile Application Developement at Macquarie University.